logrange/website/blog/performance.md

 Taking into account the maturity of Kafka and some features that we have in Logrange, the test results look very good and pretty optimistic.

-The speed of wrting data `437Mb/sec` means that system would be able to write about `4.37` millions of records (100 bytes each) per second.
+The speed of writing data `437Mb/sec` means that system would be able to write about `4.37` millions of records (100 bytes each) per second.
 For the read operations we observed numbers like `822Mb/sec` for records of `512` bytes each.
 The speed says that the sytem would be able to return more than `1.6 millions` of such records per second on read requests.

+We are going to continue to measure the Logrange performance in multi-node configuration in cloud and kubernetes.
+Stay tuned!

 ### Talk to us!
 If you want to learn more about Logrange and its use cases, take a look at our [website](https://logrange.io).